kingsoobin/Custom-ESP32-Board/README.md

 10. Learned about TVS Diodes used as protection.
 11. Created a 5V to 3.3V converter using a regulator.
 IC -> Power Management -> Voltage Regulators (Low drop out regulators)
 12. Read datasheet of regulator to see how it needs to be connected.
 In this case, it was recommended for 10uF capacitor on output with ESR no more than 3 ohms.
 It also uses 10uF capacitor in INPUT, but looking at the USB 2.0 specification max capacitance on power, 10uF is the recommended max.
 So opted to look for smallest possible in the datasheet (1uF to 10uF).
 13. Created component that handles USB Connector to Serial Port
+### Footprints
+14. Download and import .SchLib and .step files from Digikey and/or SnapEDA and/or 3DContentCentral for standard components: ie. resistor, capacitor
+15. Read drawing for more complex components to create own footprint: ie. headers